1619 Third Avenue, Suite 1, New York, NY, 10128

 Administrative Assistant

 Cyrene is a dedicated and compassionate professional from the Philippines, with a background in clinical laboratory science.
-She graduated with a degree of Medical Laboratory Scientist and has spent four years working in a hospital setting, where she gained valuable experience both as a Medical Laboratory Scientist and as an Administrative Assistant.
+She graduated with a degree of Medical Laboratory Scientist and has spent years working in a hospital setting, where she gained valuable experience both as a Medical Laboratory Scientist and as an Administrative Assistant.

 Cyrene is passionate about helping others and thrives on communicating with and assisting people to meet their needs.
 Her blend of technical expertise and administrative skills has allowed her to contribute meaningfully to her workplace while fostering positive relationships with colleagues and patients alike.
 She is driven by a strong desire to make a positive impact through service and care.